IBM/graphql-query-generator/README.md

 # GraphQL Query Generator

-Generate randomized GraphQL queries from a given schema.
+This library will generate randomized GraphQL queries from a given schema.

+It can be used in a few ways:

+- *Engineering*: If you operate a GraphQL service, you might use this library to:
+  - develop a static test suite of GraphQL queries
+  - develop a battery of queries to test the effect of performance improvements
+- *Scientific*: Understand the characteristics of various GraphQL services

+## Minimal working example

 All [arguments](https://facebook.github.io/graphql/draft/#sec-Language.Arguments) are exposed as [variables](https://facebook.github.io/graphql/draft/#sec-Language.Variables). _Providers_ can be passed to provide values for these variables.
 For example:

 ```javascript
 import { generateRandomQuery } from 'this-library'